1989chenguo/CloudComputingLabs/Lab2/README.md

-# Lab2:Your Own HTTP Server
+# Lab2: Your Own HTTP Server

 Enter in the folder you have cloned from our lab git repo, and pull the latest commit.